SMARAGD: Learning SMatch for Accurate and Rapid Approximate Graph Distance: Learning NP-hard graph alignment

 Inspired by \citet{reimers-gurevych-2019-sentence}, we aim to make the CNN even more efficient, by alleviating the need for pair-wise model inferences.
-Hence, instead of computing a shared representation of two CNN-encoded AMRs, we process each representation with an MLP (w/ shared parameters), to obtain two AMR vectors $NN(\mathcal{G})$ and $NN(\mathcal{G}')$.
-These vectors are then tuned with a distance loss $\mathcal{L}$ against ORACLE $s$:
+Instead of computing a shared representation of two CNN-encoded graphs, we process each representation with an MLP (w/ shared parameters), to obtain two vectors $NN(a)$ and $NN(b)$.
+These vectors are then tuned with signal from ORACLE($s$):

+where $||$ is returns a vector distance $\in [0,1]$.
 This approach enables extremely fast search and clustering: the required (clustering-)model inferences are $O(n)$ instead of $O(n^2)$, since the similarity is achieved with simple linear vector algebra.